LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 calls that are not prefixed with a message sending, super call, or module qualification operator (``::``, ``^^``, or ``:``), are compiled to either calls to local predicates or as calls to Logtalk/Prolog built-in predicates.
-A predicate call is compiled as a call to a local predicate if the object (or category) contains a scope directive, a definition for the called predicate, or a dynamic declaration for it.
+A predicate call is compiled as a call to a local predicate if the object (or category) contains a scope directive, a multifile directive, a dynamic directive, or a definition for the called predicate.
 When that is not the case, the compiler checks if the call corresponds to a Logtalk or Prolog built-in predicate.
 Consider the following example:

 ::